Tim-Sebastian/Pomodo/README.md

 ### Community Wishlist

 Have an idea that would make Pomodo even better?
-We'd love to hear your suggestions!
-Please share your thoughts and help shape the future of this productivity tool.
+DO not contact me, i dont care.
+JK go ahead but no promises.
 ---

-*Pomodo: When every second counts.*